 Derivatives are measured at fair value.
 Gains and losses from fair value measurement are treated as determined by the purpose of the derivatives.
 The effects on results of changes in the value of derivatives that are eligible for hedge accounting and that are effective hedging instruments are presented consistently with the hedged item.
 The effective portion of the change in the fair value is deferred into the cash flow reserve through OCI and will be recognised in profit or loss when the hedged item affects profit or loss.
 Impact from ineffective hedging instruments is recognised in financial income and expenses immediately.

 For derivatives eligible for hedge accounting, the Group documents the relationship between each hedging instrument and the hedged asset upon entering into a hedging arrangement, along with the risk management objective and the strategy applied.
 Through this process, the hedging instrument is linked to the relevant assets and liabilities, projected business transactions or binding contracts.
-The Group also documents its ongoing assessment of the effectiveness of the hedge regarding to the relationship between a change in the derivative’s fair value and a change in the value of the hedged cash flows or transactions.
+The Group also documents its ongoing assessment of the effectiveness of the hedge regarding the relationship between a change in the derivative’s fair value and a change in the value of the hedged cash flows or transactions.

 Hedging of sales and purchases

 Wärtsilä hedges its sales and purchases in foreign currencies with foreign exchange derivatives or currency options.
 Certain foreign exchange derivatives are eligible for hedge accounting.
 Changes in the fair value of derivative contracts designated to hedge future cash flows are recognised in other comprehensive income and presented in the fair value reserve in equity, provided that the hedging is effective.
-The ineffective portion is immediately recognised in the statement of income in the financial period.
+The ineffective portion is immediately recognised in the financial items in the statement of income for the financial period.
 Changes in fair value due to interest rate differences are recognised in the statement of income.
 Any gain or loss in the fair value reserve accumulated through other comprehensive income is reported as an adjustment to net sales or material and services in the same period as any transactions relating to the hedged obligations or estimates.
 Currency forwards are measured at forward rates at the end of the financial period and currency options at their market value at the end of the financial period.

 Derivatives not included in hedge accounting